CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 tags: [machine learning]
 image: post4.jpg
 ---
-One of the most explored applications in the field of machine learning (ML) is the ability to recognize handwritten digits from images.
-In this note, we provide a simple PyTorch implementation that is compatible with Google Colab, that is suitable for beginners to get started with these tools.
+One of the most explored applications in the field of machine learning (ML) is the recognition of handwritten digits from images.
+In this note, a PyTorch implementation of this application, compatible with Google Colab, is provided.
+This is suitable for anyone who is interested to get started with these tools.

-For this example, we utilized the famous MNIST database, which contains images of handwritten digits (0 to 9).
+For this example, we utilized the famous MNIST database, which contains images of handwritten digits ($0$ to $9$).
 Here are some samples of these images,

 ![alt text](/assets/img/sample_mnist.PNG "MNIST samples")

-As observed, some of these digits are more difficult to recognize than others, even for humans.
-Hence, the objective here is to construct a machine learning model is to recognize these digits automatically and this has to be done with high accuracy and without human supervision.
+As observed, some of these digits are quite ambiguous, even for humans.
+With machine learning, the objective here is to construct a model that recognizes these digits automatically.
+Ideally, this should be done with high accuracy and without human supervision.

-Concretely, the game plan is to first use a part of the dataset to train the ML model.
+The game plan is quite typical of any ML application/project.
+The first step is to use part of the dataset to train the ML model.
 The training process allows the model to **learn** the patterns/features of these images.
 This first part of the dataset is often called the *training dataset*.
 Next, using what it has learnt in the training process, the model attempts to **predict** the digits in the remaining images of the dataset, also called the *validation dataset*.

 Before going into the details of the code implementation, let's briefly introduce PyTorch and Google Colab.